VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 | 11.
 Coordinate With Concurrent Efforts to Digitize Land Records                         |                   |             |                        | X                   |

 # Recommendation 1: Update Parcel Definition in VT Statute
+- Change the current parcel definition from a "contiguous" parcel defintition to one that requries tracking of separate and marketable tracts of real estate.

 Current Vermont Statute [32 V.S.A. § 4152 (a)(3)](https://legislature.vermont.gov/statutes/section/32/129/04152) defines a parcel as:
 > (3) A brief description of each parcel of taxable real estate in the town.
 “Parcel” means all contiguous land in the same ownership, together with all improvements thereon.